Skip to content

 Quick start (30 seconds)

-1. Open the GhostPrompt panel from the Activity Bar (chat-bubble icon) or from the bottom Panel tabs.
+1. Open GhostPrompt from the Activity Bar (chat-bubble icon) and/or the bottom Panel tab — both show the same in-progress prompt.

-2. Start typing your prompt — after a short pause, a ghost-text continuation appears inline.
+2. Start typing your prompt — after a short pause, a ghost-text continuation appears inline (and matches if both views are open).

 3. Press Tab to accept the suggestion and append it to your prompt.